Prajadhipok: First constitutional monarch

-King Prajadhipok's trip to Europe
+Trip to Europe

 Abdication

 The People's Party rejected the ultimatum, and on 2 March 1935, Prajadhipok abdicated, to be replaced by Ananda Mahidol.
 Prajadhipok issued a brief statement criticising the regime that included the following phrases, since often quoted by critics of Thailand's slow political development.

-The former king had good grounds for complaint.
+According to Dutch-Australian anthropologist and historian Barend Jan Terwiel, the former king had good grounds for complaint.

 Reaction to the abdication was muted.
 Stowe wrote that the absolutism of the monarchy had been replaced by that of the People's Party, with the military looming in the wings as the ultimate arbiter of power.

 Life after abdication and death

 Prajadhipok spent the rest of his life with Queen Rambhai Barni in England.
 At the time of abdication, the couple lived at Knowle House, in Surrey, just outside London.
 However, this house was not suitable considering his health, so they moved to a smaller house in Virginia Water (still in Surrey), but with more space.
 The house was named "Hangmoor", but wishing to give it a more pleasant name, he called it "Glen Pammant", an anagram of an old Thai phrase tam pleng nam.
 They remained there for two years.
 They moved again to Vane Court, the oldest house in the village of Biddenden in Kent.
 He led a peaceful life there, gardening in the morning and writing his autobiography in the afternoon.

 In 1938 the royal couple moved to Compton House, in the village of Wentworth in Virginia Water, Surrey.

-Due to bombing by the German Luftwaffe in 1940, the couple again moved, first to a small house in Devon, and then to Lake Vyrnwy Hotel in Powys, Wales, where the former king suffered a heart attack.
+Due to bombing by the German Luftwaffe in 1940, the couple again moved, first to a small house in Devon, and then to Lake Vyrnwy Hotel in Powys, Wales, where the former king had a heart attack.

 The couple returned to Compton House, as he expressed his preference to die there.
 King Prajadhipok died from heart failure on 30 May 1941.

 His cremation was held at the Golders Green Crematorium in north London.
 It was a simple affair attended by just Queen Ramphai and a handful of close relatives.
 Queen Ramphaiphanni stayed at Compton House for a further eight years before she returned to Thailand in 1949, bringing the king's ashes back with her.